 Although there are website builders available (i.e. Wix, Squarespace), keep in mind these website builders have limited customization.
 If you want a fancy website, you'll have to build your own.

-My personal website is my portfolio site.
-My personal website is a constant work in progress but reflects how much progress I've made as a front-end web developer.
-I've used a personal domain and hosting as well as using professional tools like CodePen for my personal website.
+My website is my portfolio site.
+My website is a constant work in progress but reflects how much progress I've made as a front-end web developer.
+I've used a personal domain and hosting as well as using professional tools like CodePen for my website.

-Right now, I have been using Github Pages for my personal website.
+Right now, I have been using Github Pages for my website.
 I made the website using HTML & CSS.
-My plan is to make my portfolio website mobile responsive using the strategies from the Grow with Google coursework I'm doing right now.
+I plan to make my portfolio website mobile responsive using the strategies from the Grow with Google coursework I'm doing right now.

 - Where does your niche like to hang out?
 Where are they most likely going to engage you and be looking for someone with a specific service?